oscar3x39/internal-llm-knowledge-hub/README.md

 ### Common Issues

+-   **Ollama model not found**: Ensure the specified model in `.env` is installed (`ollama pull <model_name>`).
+-   **Web interface not accessible**: Check if the Docker containers are running and the port is not blocked by a firewall.
-- **System is slow**: Try using a smaller LLM model or increase RAM allocation
+-   **Slow performance**: Try using a smaller LLM model or increase RAM allocation to the Docker containers.
-- **Document processing fails**: Check supported formats and file size limits
+-   **Document processing fails**: Verify that the document format is supported and the file size is within the limits.
-- **Search results are irrelevant**: Adjust the similarity threshold in settings
+-   **Search results are irrelevant**: Adjust the similarity threshold in the settings or try re-indexing the documents.

 ## Contributing